-9.1 RIGHT TO PROTEST
+9.3 RIGHT TO PROTEST

-Any competitor or team that is penalized or disqualified or that believes the conditions of a competition are not in accordance with applicable CMP Rules may protest the competition conditions or decision in question.
-However, decisions by an authorized Target Officer, Statistical Officer or Technical Officer made in accordance with applicable scoring rules (Rule 8.1.9) regarding the number and scores of shots are final and may not be protested.
+Any competitor or team that is penalized or disqualified or that believes the conditions of a competition are not in accordance with these Rules may protest the competition conditions or decision in question.
+However, scoring decisions by an authorized Statistical Officer or Technical Officer made in accordance with applicable scoring rules (Rule 8.0) regarding the number and scores of shots are final and may not be protested.